-Composers aged between 16 & 25 years of age are invited to submit an original piece of music (single movement or suite), 8-10 minutes in length, for either solo clarsach or clarsach and up to 3 other instruments and/or voices.
+Composers between 16 & 30 years of age, including non-harp players, are invited to submit an original piece of music (single movement or suite), 8-10 minutes in length, for either solo clarsach (lever harp) including wire strung harp, or clarsach and up to 3 other instruments and/or voices.

-The award is £500 plus a premiere performance at the Edinburgh International Harp Festival.
+The award is £1000 plus a premiere performance at the Edinburgh International Harp Festival 5-9 April 2024.

-The deadline for entries is 5pm on Friday 29th October 2021.
+The deadline for entries is Friday 27 October 2023.